whisthq/whist/.github/actions/README.md

 ```

 In this example, `main.py` is a basic Python program that does the actual work for our Action.
 It has a couple dependencies in `requirements.txt` that you need to `pip install` before running.
-The important thing to recogize here is that `main.py` is a entirely standard Python file.
+The important thing to recogize here is that `main.py` is an entirely standard Python file.
 It reads its arguments from the command line, and prints its results to stdout.
 It has no knowledge of GitHub Action implementation details, it doesn't need any environment variables, and you can run it locally with `python main.py`.
 These are all characteristics of a general-purpose command line program, and this is what we want to be able to write.

 An important part of this job is managing how arguments get passed to our Python program.
 Here, `main.py` takes two arguments:

 1. The path to the `config` folder.
-2. A object of "secrets", which is passed through the `--secrets` flag.
+2. An object of "secrets", which is passed through the `--secrets` flag.
 In the `actions.yml` file above, this is the `secrets` object that our Action receives as one of its `inputs`.

 With a working directory of `fractal`, we might call this: